group a · qualification race

 Is Czechia the dark horse for third place in Group A?

 On the desk’s read: yes.
 Czechia drew the soft side of the UEFA path, kept five clean sheets in qualifying, and have an organised mid-block that travels well.
-The 48-team format means four best third-placed teams qualify for the round of 32 — Czechia’s defensive shape gives them the best chance in Group A of being one of those four if they finish below Mexico and Korea.
-Price c.2.25 to advance vs c.3.20 South Africa makes Czechia the value pick for a "to qualify from group" stake among the non-Mexico sides.
+The 48-team format means four best third-placed teams qualify for the round of 32.
+Czechia’s defensive shape gives them the best chance in Group A of being one of those four if they finish below Mexico and Korea.
+The sample board makes Czechia the value pick among the non-Mexico sides; confirm live partner prices before staking.

 When is the Bafana Bafana match vs Mexico in Group A?

-Thursday 11 June 2026, 20:00 SAST at Estadio Banorte (Estadio Azteca), Mexico City.
+Thursday 11 June 2026, 21:00 SAST at Estadio Banorte (Estadio Azteca), Mexico City.
 The tournament opener and SA’s first World Cup match in 16 years.
-Mexico is c.1.62 to win; draw c.3.40; South Africa c.5.50.
-The desk’s notes on the opener live on the match page below.
+The desk’s notes on the opener live on the match page below; any visible prices are sample/indicative until verified partner odds arrive.

 Who does Group A play in matches 2 and 3?